richdost/aws-rest/README.md

 - Delete to collection with special header to guard against oops
 - change role from backend-executor
 - Sometimes create-details.json is empty.
 Seems like need to wait for something.
-- AWS Profile hardcoded currently - should be taken from config
+- Add table property to collection entries so the table can have a different name.

 ## Trouble-Shooting
 - If there is an execution error is javascript during deploy then often the destroy won't clean up everything.
 Manually clean up in AWS console:
   - delete the role
-  - delete the database tables
+  - delete the database tables per the config
   - delete the lambda
-- Sometimes create-details.json is empty.
-Needs to be fixed.
-In the meantime just redo.